renatogcruz/workshop_parametric_architecture/README.md

  - General Needs;
  - Formulation of the Program;
  - Diagrams;
- - Circulation / Sectors / Volumes; and
+ - Circulation / Sectors / Volumes;
  - Preliminary Study.

 ### From program to space